Quotient branching laws and unitary Gan-Gross-Prasad relevance for general linear groups: Introduction

 \subsection{An algorithm for general branching laws}

-For a given pair of irreducible smooth representations $(\pi, \pi')$, in general, it is very difficult to determine whether they satisfy the properties (see Definition \ref{def:relevant}) of a generalized GGP relevant pair.
-The difficulty is to determine whether such multisegments $\mathfrak{m}, \mathfrak{n}$ exist to satisfy both the conditions of Definition \ref{def:relevant}.
-In this article, we demonstrate an easy (can be computed by hand) algorithm (see Algorithm \ref{alg:relavant}) to determine the generalized relevant pairs and hence the quotient branching laws in $\mathrm{GL}_n(F)$.
+The central contributions of this paper are twofold.
+First, we provide a practical solution to the general branching problem by demonstrating an easy (can be computed by hand) algorithm (see Algorithm \ref{alg:relevant}) to determine the generalized relevant pairs and hence the quotient branching laws in $\mathrm{GL}_n(F)$.

 Now we describe the main idea of the algorithm for determining the generalized GGP relevant pairs.
 It is a few-step procedure.
-Roughly, the algorithm (see Algorithm \ref{alg:relavant} for explicit description) is as follows: {\it For a given pair $(\pi, \pi')$ of irreducible (non-generic) smooth representations, \begin{itemize} \item[Step 1.]
-(Reduction): Either, we can reduce the pair to another pair $(\pi_2, \pi'_2)$ using the highest derivative multisegments $\mathfrak{hd}^\mathrm{R}(\pi), \mathfrak{hd}^\mathrm{L}(\pi')$ or we can interchange the pair to $(\pi', \pi)$, which can be reduced further. \item[Step 2.]
-(Generic pair): After repeating the above reduction or interchange-cum-reduction process a few times, we get a pair $(\pi_*, \pi'_*)$ of generic representations, for which one can easily find RdLi-multisegments $\mathfrak{m, n}$ satisfying both conditions of Definition \ref{def:relevant} for $(\pi_*, \pi'_*)$ by inspection. \item[Step 3.]
-(Admissibility): Using those multisegments, check the admissibility (certain existence of non-zero derivative) condition in each reduction step by going backward. \end{itemize} } \begin{theorem}[see Theorem \ref{thm:main}] The pair $(\pi, \pi')$ is a generalized relevant pair if and only if the admissibility condition holds in each reduction step of the above algorithm (Algorithm \ref{alg:relavant}). \end{theorem}
+Roughly, the algorithm (see Algorithm \ref{alg:relevant} for explicit description) proceeds as follows: {\it for a given pair $(\pi, \pi')$ of irreducible (non-generic) smooth representations, \begin{enumerate} \item (Reduction): we either reduce it to a pair with smaller cuspidal support by applying a right derivative to $\pi$ or a left derivative to $\pi'$, or we swap the pair if necessary for reduction. \item (Generic base case): Repeating the above reduction or interchange-cum-reduction process eventually yields a pair $(\pi_*, \pi_*')$ of generic representations.
+For such a pair, the conditions for a generalized GGP relevant pair are automatically satisfied, and we can explicitly compute the minimal multisegments $\mathfrak{m}_*$ and $\mathfrak{n}_*$ by inspection. \item (Reverse Admissibility): Working backwards through the reduction steps, we check a specific non-vanishing condition (admissibility) for the relevant derivatives.
+If this condition holds at every step, then the original pair is relevant. \end{enumerate} } \begin{theorem}[see Theorem \ref{thm:main}] The pair $(\pi, \pi')$ is a generalized GGP relevant pair if and only if the admissibility condition holds in each reduction step of the above algorithm (Algorithm \ref{alg:relevant}). \end{theorem} Through this algorithm, we can determine whether $\mathrm{Hom_{GL_{n}(F)}}(\pi, \pi') \neq 0$ for any irreducible smooth complex representations $\pi$ and $\pi'$ of $\mathrm{GL}_{n+1}(F)$ and $\mathrm{GL}_{n}(F)$ respectively, provided that either Zelevinsky data or Langlands data (in terms of multisegment) of these representations are known.
+We have demonstrated a few non-trivial examples in section \ref{sec:example}.